From an incredible historical centre to a vibrant atmosphere, there are plenty of things to do in Girona, Spain.

 This cathedral was built in a Gothic style except for its western facade, which is in a Baroque style.
 As a curious fact, the Gothic-style nave of this cathedral is the widest in the world.

 If you’re a fan of Game of Thrones, we’re sure you’ll recognise the steps leading up to the Gothic cathedral.
-It’s where Circe begins her walk of shame from the Grand Sept of Baelor during the show’s sixth season, and where Jaime Lannister confronts the High Sparrow.
+It’s where Circe begins her walk of shame from the Grand Sept of Baelor during the show’s sixth season.
+It’s also where Jaime Lannister confronts the High Sparrow.

 Admire the views from the Onyar River

-Girona is the so-called City of the Four Rivers.
-The reason is that the city is located at the junction of four different rivers, named Galligants, Onyar, Ter and Güell.
+Girona is the so-called City of the Four Rivers because it is located at the junction of four rivers: Galligants, Onyar, Ter, and Güell.

-The river Onyar crosses the city leaving the historic centre at its right bank and the commercial district at its left bank.
+The river Onyar crosses the city, leaving the historic centre on its right bank and the commercial district on its left bank.

 The postcard from the various bridges that cross the river, such as Pont de Sant Agustí or Pont de les Peixateres Velles, is picture-perfect.